nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 The firmware for the modem is available as a precompiled binary.
 You can download the firmware from the `nRF9160 product website (compatible downloads)`_.
-The zip file contains both the full firmware and patches to upgrade from one version to another.
+The zip file contains the release notes, and both the full firmware and patches to upgrade from one version to another.
 A delta patch can only upgrade the modem firmware from one specific version to another version (for example, v1.2.1 to v1.2.2).
 If you need to perform a major version update (for example, v1.2.x to v1.3.x), you need an external flash with a minimum size of 4 MB.